Coverage explainer

 Is sewer backup covered by homeowners insurance?

 Not by default.
 Standard HO-3 policies specifically exclude water that 'backs up through sewers or drains' and water that 'overflows or discharges from a sump.'
 You need the water backup endorsement (sometimes called 'sump overflow' or 'sewer backup' coverage) to get protection.
+If you've already had a sewer backup and you weren't covered, the carrier was likely right — the exclusion is standard, not specific to your carrier.

 How much does water backup coverage cost?